 Once you have established an intention to initiate a plan or develop a policy, then any information about this comes within regulation 2 (1) (c).

-This position derives from the Aarhus Convention and the Directive.
+This position derives from the Aarhus Convention and the EU Directive which Parliament implemented by introducing the EIR.
 Together they aim to involve the public during the preparation of plans and programmes about the environment, acknowledging the connection between access to environmental information and effective participation in environmental decision-making.
 This reinforces the view that you should not only consider information to be environmental when a plan is likely to go ahead.
 This effectively excludes information relevant to participation at the preparation stage of plans relating to the environment.

 Information on measures and activities designed to protect elements of the environment is also environmental information under regulation 2(1)(c).